 - Skewer the chicken.
 Thread the chicken onto skewers, alternating with bell peppers, red onion, and pineapple.
 I like to thread the pineapple on both ends to help immobilize the cubed chicken.

 - Grill the skewers.
-Lightly brush olive oil over grill pan.
-Preheat the grill over medium high heat for 5 minutes.
-You will notice the oil shimmer and sizzle when it's hot and ready.
-Place the skewers evenly apart on the grill pan and grill for 8-10 minutes on each side or until the internal temperature for the chicken reaches 165 F. Do not overlap the skewers at any time to ensure even cooking for all the skewers.
+Lightly brush olive oil over the grill pan.
+Preheat over medium high heat for about 5 minutes until sizzling hot.
+Cook the chicken skewers for 8-10 minutes on each side or until its internal temperature reaches 165 F (75 C).

 - Serve.
 Transfer the skewers onto a plate and drizzle with the reserved teriyaki sauce.
 Sprinkle with some sesame seeds and serve over steamed rice.